ComposableFi/composable/docs/docs/internal/ibc-ics20-xcm-assets-transfer-examples.md

 > This is not RFC and not initiative.

-> It devoted to help shared understanding on how things work according protocolss.
+> It devoted to help shared understanding on how things work according protocols.

 ## How assets are transferred?

-Underlying mechanics ensure correctness of transfers.
+Underlying mechanics ensure correctness of transfers, see references for details.
+Not discussed here.

-All transfers map `on the wire` (remote, foreign) asset identifiers to `local`.
+All transfers map `on the wire` (remote, foreign) asset identifiers to and from `local`.

 `NOTE: This text uses remote to number mapping as explainer.
-Hashes for transfers would work too`
+Hashes for transfers would work too` `

-Will start from specific examples and go to more near reach multihop generalized examples.
+Will start from specific examples and go to more real  multihop generalized examples.

 Assets transfers require allowance to be transferred and stored on accounts.
 So we touch governance for basic "fees".